Delaware

 Expect activity within the crude oil market to remain favorable as long term capacity constraints and global

 demand drive further development of heavy oil fields, but are experiencing project delays.
-In pipeline
+In

 applications, demand for highly efficient products expected to remain strong as customers continue to focus